|up to £50 + 150 Spins|

 Almost every online casino promotion comes with terms and conditions.
 These vary from offer to offer.
 Sometimes (and this is rare) you can find progressive bonuses, which are unlocked gradually when you wager, so there will be no wagering requirements whatsoever.
 However, most of the time, offers do require players to fulfill conditions known as wagering requirements.
 But what are wagering requirements?
 Let’s have a look at them.

 A casino online is not going to give players money for free.
 If they did, what would stop players just taking hundreds of euros in free cash and withdrawing it to their banks?
 To ensure that this does not happen, casinos put “wagering requirements” on their bonuses.
 In short, this means that before a player can withdraw their winnings, they must wager the bonus figure a certain number of times.
 Wagering requirements (also known as playthrough rates, or turnovers) are often expressed as a number followed by “x”, with the “x” representing “times”.
 They work like this.
+Most casinos are offering slots, table games and instant win games.
+If you like to play bingo, please check Mecca Bingo, Heart Bingo or Gala Bingo.

 If you claim a bonus which is valued at €100, and it has 20x wagering requirements, it means that you must wager that €100 a total of 20 times before you can withdraw your winnings.
 In short, this means that after claiming a €100 bonus, you must wager €2,000 before you can withdraw.
 This might seem rather harsh, but almost all casino online bonuses and promotions come with wagering requirements, and 20x is on the lower-end of the scale.
 If you see a promotional with wagering requirements of 40x or greater, it is best to avoid it.
 The lower the wagering requirements, the quicker you can withdraw your winnings.